ki-ELXR/elxr.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Programming. 日本語.
-Engineering
+Engineering.
 # subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile:
   align: right
   image: Mochio-Sakura-1.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info: >
     <p></p>
     <p></p>